 The Enlightenment is also known as "The Age of Reason" because of the remarkable advances in science and rational thought that are associated with the 200 years between 1650 and 1850.
-I just learned of an alternative point of view.
+I always believed that we unequivocally benefited from the Enlightenment, but I just learned of an alternative point of view.

-There are some portions of this post about the Enlightenment (SimpleToRemember website) with which I am uncomfortable.
-Be that as it may, it is still worthwhile to note the quoted sections, and learn from the history cited.
+There are some portions of this post about the Enlightenment with which I am uncomfortable.
+Be that as it may, it is worthwhile to learn from the history cited.

 One of the casualties of The Enlightenment was organized religion.
-Religion was perceived as an intellectual short-coming and belief in superstition, rather than science.
+Religion was perceived as an intellectual shortcoming, like superstition, rather than science.
 Secular culture is the Rationalist alternative to religion.
 Given that, I thought this conclusion was peculiar:

-* As odd as it may sound, the less religious the Western world became, the better it treated the Jews.
+As odd as it may sound, the less religious the Western world became, the better it treated the Jews.

 Civil rights for Jews

-the conditions requisite to be a French Citizen... are fixed by the constitution...every man who... takes the civic oath...has a right to all the advantages it insures; all adjournments, restrictions, and exceptions... affecting individuals of the Jewish persuasion [are] annulled [for those Jews] who shall take the civic oath...
+The conditions requisite to be a French Citizen are fixed by the constitution...every man who takes the civic oath...has a right to all the advantages it insures; all adjournments, restrictions, and exceptions affecting individuals of the Jewish persuasion are annulled for those Jews who shall take the civic oath.

 Judaism believes that for an ideal world there must be a focus on both God and man.
 Because without a focus on God, all moral values become relative.

-* ...for a while, it might be nice to have respect for civil rights, but when it becomes convenient or necessary (for various social or political reasons) to change that focus, then respect for human life becomes just another idea that goes out of style.
+For a while, it might be nice to have respect for civil rights, but when it becomes convenient or necessary (for various social or political reasons) to change that focus, then respect for human life becomes just another idea that goes out of style.

 Napoleon and the Jews

 I did not realize that Napoleon Bonaparte marched through Europe, liberating Jews from their ghettos, wherever he could.
+Napoleon said,

 I will never accept any proposals that will obligate the Jewish people to leave France, because to me the Jews are the same as any other citizen in our country.
 It takes weakness to chase them out of the country, but it takes strength to assimilate them.

 Napoleon's edicts, initiated during the late 18th century, were successful, wonderfully so.
-By the late 19th century, Jews - who had been economically and physically marginalized, who had been locked out of any trades and professions - now were allowed (if not exactly welcomed) into all phases of European society.
+By the late 19th century, Jews - who had been economically and physically marginalized, who had been locked out of the trades and professions - now were allowed (if not exactly welcomed) into all phases of European society.

-* He wanted them to be accepted by the rest of European society...So, he set about to help the Jews rid themselves of the things that set them apart.
+He [Napoleon] wanted the Jews to be accepted by the rest of European society...So, he set about to help the Jews rid themselves of the things that set them apart.
 Napoleon was asking the Jews to answer the great question that came out of emancipation: What is your primary identity?
 Are you first and foremost Jews or Frenchmen?

 Jews and the Industrial Revolution